Matt Crafton: 2020–2025: Final full seasons

 Crafton did not make the playoffs easily in 2022, as he had to hold off Derek Kraus for the final spot, which he succeeded at doing.
 Crafton was eliminated in the first round of the playoffs, landing only 9th place in points with two top-fives for the season.

 Crafton once again made the playoffs in 2023 without winning a race but was eliminated again at Kansas.
 Following the Talladega fall race, Crafton attacked Nick Sanchez in the garage area as a result of an on-track incident when both of their trucks made contact with each other, triggering a multi-truck pileup.
 NASCAR fined Crafton $25,000 and Sanchez $5,000 for the fight.
 Greg Van Alst suffered a fractured vertebrae in the same crash.

 In 2024, Crafton would fail to qualify for the playoffs for the first time since the playoffs were introduced to the Truck Series in 2016.

+2026–present: Part-time with ThorSport

-On August 18, 2025, it was announced that Crafton would retire from full-time competition following the season.
+On August 18, 2025, it was announced that Crafton would retire from full-time competition following the season, with his ThorSport teammate Ty Majeski replacing him in the No. 88 truck for 2026.
+In an interview with YouTuber Stapleton42 in December 2025, Crafton confirmed that he would return to the Truck Series part-time for five to ten races in 2026, driving a different ThorSport truck.